Wiz-Works/AI-Coding-Benchmark/README.md

 # What GMT4.6 does:
 def create_note(content):
     encrypted_content = _decrypt_note(content)  # ❌ Wrong function
-    # Crashes: cannot decrypt plaintext
+    # cannot decrypt plaintext
 ```

-**Verdict:** Backend specialist with a show-stopper bug.
-Like having a car with excellent suspension but no engine.
+**Verdict:** While it is a "dumb" bug with an easy fix.
+It effectively prevents ther application from working.

 ---